hannesrosenbusch/hannesrosenbusch.github.io/_posts/2022-03-03-New course - Intro to programming.md

 title: "New course - Intro to programming"
 date: 2022-03-03
 tags: [teaching]
-excerpt: "My co-teacher uploaded all lectures, assignments, and exams for our new course"
+excerpt: "All lectures, assignments, and exams for our new course are online"
 ---

 Michael Nunez and I recently finished the first iteration of our course "Introduction to programming", in which behavioral science students (mostly from psychology) get their hands dirty with R and Python.